gaois/documental/docs/software/localizer/index.en.md

 ### A word about SEO

 In what is probably the most opinionated feature of this library, preference is always given to a culture obtained from a URL path parameter over client cookie or HTTP header settings.
 This means that if a user visits `www.mymultilingualapp.com/en-GB/` and their preferred browser language is US English (en-US) they will still receive the page in United Kingdom English (en-GB), provided this is a supported culture within the application.
-This means that: (1) users get the page they expected to open when they clicked the URL, and; (2) search crawlers can reliably associate URLs with localised content.
+This means that (i) users get the page they expected to open when they clicked the URL, and (ii) search crawlers can reliably associate URLs with localised content.
 We believe this is optimal for SEO and for user experience.
 Having opened the page, users should be able to voluntarily switch languages via a dedicated language switcher in the UI.

 ## Unsupported cultures

 What happens when a user inputs a URL that contains an unsupported culture?
 For instance, if your site supports Spanish and Portugese content, but the user supplies an `fr-FR` region subtag in the URL.
 Internally, the localization middleware will throw a `CultureNotFoundException` in this scenario.
 Gaois.Localizer offers two ways to handle this error.

-### Return a 404 Not Found status code
+### Return a '404 Not Found' status code

-By default, a request to an unsupported culture will cause a 404 Not Found HTTP status code to be returned in the response and the user will be shown an appropriate message, provided that an error page route has been configured.
+By default, a request to an unsupported culture will cause a '404 Not Found' HTTP status code to be returned in the response and the user will be shown an appropriate message, provided that an error page route has been configured.
 This may be the ideal approach in terms of SEO.
 Search engines will be in no doubt that content is not available at the requested URL.

 ### Redirect the user to a page in the default culture